axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-11-RADICAL COINs.markdown

 <li>Medium of exchange</li>
 </ul>
 <p>
-In addition, and this is critical, COINs are transparent in the sense that an integral part of each COIN is its log of information from which potential risks and benefits can be calculated.
+In addition, and this is critical, <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s are transparent in the sense that an integral part of each <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN> is its log of information from which potential risks and benefits can be calculated.
 </p>
 <p>
-COINs are also decentralized.
-Companies will be the guarantors of COINs.
+<SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s are also decentralized.
+Companies will be the guarantors of <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN>s.
 Not banks.
 Not governments.
 Not international accords.
 This will make the costs of all transactions negligible.
 </p>
 <p>
-Our goal is that a decentralized and transparent COIN will make possible a world-wide market that we can all play in without intermediaries.
+Our goal is that a decentralized and transparent <SPAN STYLE="FONT-SIZE: SMALLER; ">COIN</SPAN> will make possible a world-wide market that we can all play in without intermediaries.
 </p>